On Markowitz's pseudodistance for conformal manifolds: Introduction

 \subsection{Geometric characterization of Markowitz hyperbolicity}

 Even though characterizations of Markowitz hyperbolicity have been given in Theorem~\ref{thm_A}, they are usually difficult to verify in practice.
-We now provide a simpler geometric criterion that ensures a conformal manifold is Markowitz hyperbolic. \begin{definition*} A conformal manifold $(M,[g])$ is \emph{totally conformally lightlike incomplete} if every projectively parametrized lightlike geodesic $\R\to M$ is constant. \end{definition*} For a conformal manifold $(M,[g])$, any two points on the image of some $\gamma\in\PPL(\R,M)$ are at zero Markowitz pseudodistance from one another.
+We now provide a simpler geometric property that is related to Markowitz hyperbolicity. \begin{definition*} A conformal manifold $(M,[g])$ is \emph{totally conformally lightlike incomplete} if every projectively parametrized lightlike geodesic $\R\to M$ is constant. \end{definition*} For a conformal manifold $(M,[g])$, any two points on the image of some $\gamma\in\PPL(\R,M)$ are at zero Markowitz pseudodistance from one another.
 Hence, when $(M,[g])$ is Markowitz hyperbolic, such $\gamma$ must be constant.
 In other words, one has the implication

-but the converse implication need not hold in general, see Figure~\ref{Omega_slip_non_Mhyp}.
+but the converse implication need not hold in general, see Figure~\ref{Omega_slip_non_Mhyp} in Section \ref{Section_total_conf_lightlike_incompletness}.
 The next theorems give general frameworks where the converse implication actually holds.